wwwjfy/blog/_posts/2014-06-03-some-solutions-to-some-problems-in-yosemite-beta.md

 somehow mDNSResponder doesn't get started, so I found the new tool `discoveryutil`, and to flush dns caches, use
 `sudo discoveryutil mdnsflushcache`.

+### Audio doesn't work after sleep and wake ###

+`sudo killall coreaudiod` to restart audio deamon, but iTunes has to be restarted to make sound.